Wondering what to eat when you visit Argentina? Here are the most typical Argentinian foods that you must try.

 Before you go… you might like these Argentina travel articles:

-- Where to eat in Buenos Aires: 50+ Restaurants for your itinerary
+- Where to Eat in Buenos Aires: 35+ Best Restaurants to Try

-- 101 Things to do in Buenos Aires
+- The 25 Best Things to Do in Buenos Aires

 ARGENTINA TRIP ESSENTIALS